AntonioFalcaoJr/EventualShop/README.md

 and the data flows from Command to Query stack via **Domain** and/or **Summary** events.

 As a **domain-centric** approach, [**Clean Architecture**](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) provides the appropriate isolation between the **Core** (Application + Domain) and "times many" **Infrastructure** concerns.

-> State transitions are an important part of our problem space and should be modeled within our domain.
-> -- Greg Young

 ### :star: Give a Star!